gergo85/oc-news/README.md

-##News & Newsletter plugin for OctoberCMS
+##News & Newsletter plugin
 Plugin can be used for publishing news simply on the website.
-In contrary of blog, chategorizing notes or writing comments is not possible, but visitors can subscribe on a newsletter system.
+In contrary of blog, categorizing notes or writing comments is not possible, but visitors can subscribe on a newsletter system.
 During publishing news posts are available not just on the website but you can send them via email to subscribed users.

 Plugin is same like put together a blog and a newsletter plugin.
 The main difference is that it is simpler and contains only the most necessary functions.
 So this makes easier uploading new contents and inform visitors.

 ###Main features
 * Managing posts
 * Managing subscribers
+* Send newsletter

 ###Available widgets
-* Posts
+* Posts statistics
-* Subscribers
+* Subscribers statistics

 ###Available components
 * Display posts
 * Show post content
 * Subscriber form
-* View statistics
+* Count visitors

 ###Mail template variables
 * {{ name }} - Name of subscriber